pingancheng96/Bowling-Challenge/README.md

 1. **Register a roll to the scoreboard.** After each roll, we should be able to register the result, i.e., the number of pins knocked down, to the scoreboard.
 The scoreboard should then update the current score if needed upon receiving a new roll.
 2. **Display the scoreboard.** As a scoreboard, it should be able to display the current status of the game, i.e., the result of each frame so far and the current total score.
    * We remark that according to the bowling convention, a roll that results in a strike frame should be marked as `X`, and a roll that results in a spare frame should be marked as `/`.
+Otherwise it is marked as the number of pins it knocks down.
 3. **Clear the scoreboard.** We should be able to clear the scoreboard for a new game.
 4. **Provide the current total score**.
 It will be helpful to have the functionality of providing the current total score of the game.